 Hardiness will depend on the variety of passion flower you are growing, but most are reliably perennial in USDA Hardiness Zones: 6 - 10.

-To keep your vines healthy and blooming, plant passion flower in full sun to partial shade.
+To keep your passion flower vines healthy and blooming, plant them in full sun to partial shade.
 In Extremely hot climates, some afternoon shade is appreciated.

 Design Tips Using Passion Flowers